-Key Stake holders Whether identified as Vulnerable & Marginalized Group (Yes/ No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/ Half Yearly/ Quarterly/ Others - please specify) Purpose and scope of engagement including key topics and concerns raised during such engagement Government and Regulatory Authorities No Regular filings, submissions, meetings, Regulatory audits/ inspections As and when required Discussions with regard to various regulations, tax matters, inspections, approvals, assessments and compliances.
+Key Stake holders Whether identified as Vulnerable & Marginalised Group (Yes/ No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/ Half Yearly/ Quarterly/Others - please specify) Purpose and scope of engagement including key topics and concerns raised during such engagement Government and Regulatory Authorities No Regular filings, submissions, meetings, Regulatory audits/ inspections As and when required Discussions with regard to various regulations, tax matters, inspections, approvals, assessments and compliances.
 Investors / Shareholders No Analyst meets, conference calls, Annual General Meeting, Official communication channels: Advertisements, publications, website, plant visits by analysts Quarterly/ Annually/as and when required Equitable reach to the information and developments with transparency to enable them to take a considered call.
 Employees No Intranet portal, Emails and meetings, Training programs, Performance appraisal, Grievance redressal mechanisms, Notice boards Intranet - Daily / event based Emails - As and when required To keep employees abreast of key developments happening in the company and also addressing their grievances Customers No Customer meets, Official communication channels: Advertisements, publications, website, conferences events, Phone calls, emails and meetings.
 Frequent and as and when required To acquire new customers and service the existing ones.
 Grievance redressal.
-Institutions & Industry Bodies No Networking through meetings, brainstorming sessions, discussions, etc. As and when required To discuss points of common interest and to interact with Regulators Communities and Civil Society No Need assessment, meetings and briefings, Partnerships in community development projects, Training and workshops, Impact assessment surveys, Official communication channels: Advertisements, publications, website, Complaints and grievance mechanism Frequent and as when required Community development through CSR projects.
-Impact assessment of our business.
-Upliftment of downtrodden.